Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 </details>
 <p>

-### Example 5: _Test deploying apim v2 sku_
+### Example 5: _Deploying an APIM v2 sku._

-This instance deploys the module using a v2 SKU with the minimum set of required parameters.
+This instance deploys the module using a v2 SKU.

 <details>